Scott Kingery: Philadelphia Phillies

+Minor leagues

 The Philadelphia Phillies of Major League Baseball (MLB) selected Kingery in the second round, 48th overall, of the 2015 MLB Draft.
 Kingery's middle infield partner, shortstop Kevin Newman, had been taken 17th overall by the Pittsburgh Pirates.
 Kingery signed with the Phillies on June 16, 2015, for a signing bonus of $1,259,600.
-He began his professional baseball career as the starting second baseman for the Class A Lakewood BlueClaws of the South Atlantic League, where he posted a .250 average with three home runs, 21 RBIs, and 43 runs scored in 252 at bats.
+He began his professional baseball career as the starting second baseman for the Single–A Lakewood BlueClaws of the South Atlantic League, where he posted a .250 average with three home runs, 21 RBIs, and 43 runs scored in 252 at bats.

-Going into the 2016 Minor League Baseball (MiLB) season, Kingery was assigned to the Class A-Advanced Clearwater Threshers of the Florida State League, where he served as the team's second baseman and leadoff hitter.
+Going into the 2016 Minor League Baseball (MiLB) season, Kingery was assigned to the High–A Clearwater Threshers of the Florida State League, where he served as the team's second baseman and leadoff hitter.
 He spent the majority of the season there, receiving midseason and post-season Florida State League All-Star honors and batting .293 with 29 doubles, three home runs, and 26 stolen bases in 94 games.
 Towards the end of the season, Kingery was promoted to the Double-A Reading Fightin Phils, where the physical toll of his first full season of professional baseball slowed his bat and his eye at the plate.
 In his 25 games with Reading during the 2016 season, Kingery batted only .214, striking out 26 times.
 After the regular minor league season ended, Kingery was selected to serve as the leadoff hitter for the Scottsdale Scorpions of the Arizona Fall League.
 In 20 fall games, Kingery batted .234, with one home run, six RBIs, and eight runs scored.